-- Master of Science in Land Resources and Environmental Sciences
+- Professional M.S. in Land Resources and Environmental Sciences (fully online)

 Understanding is developed through targeted advanced coursework tailored to the student.
 Professional papers may involve, but are not limited to, topics such as watershed hydrology, integrated management of invasive plant species, soil nutrient management, land reclamation, restoration ecology, fluvial systems ecology and restoration, riparian ecology, microbial ecology of natural systems, chemical fate and transport, water quality, crop diversification, precision agriculture, environmental risk assessment, remote sensing and GIS applications, and climate variability.